oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Settings.md

 ```

 #### Hide/ignore files and folders
 List of ignored files and folders.
-Matching files/folders are not displayed in the **Files** panel, and the program ignores them (cannot find, compile, etc).
+Matching files/folders are not displayed in the **Files** panel, and the app ignores them (cannot find, compile, etc).
 Line format: wildcard, not case-sensitive; use `//Line` for comments.
 Compared is file path in workspace (like `\Folder\File.ext`).
-The synchronization with the filesystem occurs whenever the program becomes active (active window).
+The synchronization with the filesystem occurs whenever the app becomes active (active window).

 ```
 Example: